 For the most up-to-date notifications on availability and status of this service, check the Azure updates page.

-Azure Security Center helps you prevent, detect, and respond to threats, and provides you increased visibility into, and control over, the security of your Azure resources.
+Microsoft Defender for Cloud helps you prevent, detect, and respond to threats, and provides you increased visibility into, and control over, the security of your Azure resources.
 It provides integrated security monitoring and policy management across your Azure subscriptions, helps detect threats that might otherwise go unnoticed, and works with a large set of security solutions.

-Security Center helps you optimize and monitor network security by:
+Defender for Cloud helps you optimize and monitor network security by: